ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 *(Optional) If necessary, you can convert the `.pth` files generated in this step to HuggingFace format using the script in Step 1.*

 ## Quick Deployment

+We mainly provide the following three ways for inference and local deployment.

+- [llama.cpp](#llamacpp)：a tool for quantizing model and deploying on local CPU
+- [🤗Transformers](#Inference-with-Transformers)：original transformers inference method, support CPU/GPU
+- [text-generation-webui](#Building-UI-with-text-generation-webui)：a tool for deploying model as a web UI

 ### llama.cpp

 The research community has developed many excellent model quantization and deployment tools to help users **easily deploy large models locally on their own computers (CPU!)**.
 In the following, we'll take the [llama.cpp tool](https://github.com/ggerganov/llama.cpp) as an example and introduce the detailed steps to quantize and deploy the model on MacOS and Linux systems.
 For Windows, you may need to install build tools like cmake. **For a local quick deployment experience, it is recommended to use the instruction-finetuned Alpaca model.**